Our Hearthstone Dungeon Run guide contains boss details, tips, strategy advice and details of the best Treasure and Passive upgrades available.

 Your best bet here is to hold back spells until you're very close to the finishing line, and in the meantime simply use any weapons, minions and Hero Power damage you have access to to force down his Health.

-Hero Power: Unknown.
+Hero Power: Sprouting Spore.
 2 Mana.
 Summon an extremely Deadly Spore.

 Hero Power: Unknown.
 1 Mana.
 Each player draws 3 cards.

 Hero Power: Giant Stomp.
 2 Mana.
 Deal 1 damage to all enemy minions.